 In order to prevent unauthorized use and charges, it is the individual's responsibility to report a lost or stolen id+ card.
-If an id+ card has been lost or stolen, it must be deactivated immediately online at www.idcard.psu.edu or by calling 814-865-7590 (during business hours).
-When a card is deactivated, the cardholder's residence hall access, meal plan access, LionCash+ account, and fitness membership will automatically be suspended.
-To suspend other features - such as those offered by PNC Bank or other departmental systems - the cardholder must contact the appropriate office.
-It is also up to the individual to obtain a replacement card at the ID-issuing office by presenting proper identification and paying the currently-approved replacement fee.
+If an id+ card has been lost or stolen, it must be deactivated immediately online at www.idonline.psu.edu or by calling 814-865-7590 during business hours.
+When a card is deactivated, the cardholder's residence hall access, meal plan access, and LionCash+ account will automatically be suspended.
+To suspend other features, such as those offered by PNC Bank or other departmental systems, the cardholder must contact the appropriate office.

-Questions or concerns for the ID Card Committee should be addressed to the Manager, id+ Office, University Park, at 814-865-7590.
+Questions or concerns for the ID Card Advisory Board should be addressed to the Manager of the id+ Program, University Park, 814-865-7590.